punixcorn/Cpp-webserver/README.md

 # Simple Webserver in C++
+A webserver in C++ that serves static webpages and implements HTTP requests

-- implements GET and POST request
+- Implements GET and POST request
-- serves webpages in static folder
+- Serves webpages in `static/` folder

 # build

+### dependencies
 - need cmake and make to build
-- need libfmt to build
+- need gcc-14 to build

+### Compile
 ```
+make     # build
-make
+make run # run binary
 ```